cs4s/ps-2017/day2/physical_computing/index.md

 - [Making an Interactive Quiz - Tutorial (Word document)](quiz_activity.docx)
 - [Making an Interactive Quiz Resources (Zip)]({{ site.previous_year_physical_computing_path | append: "quiz_resources.zip" }})

-If you complete both of these activities, please let us know.
+If you complete all of these activities before the end of the session, please let us know.

 ## Links